 - Nostra Aetate Foundation Research Grant - Pontifical Council for Interreligious Dialogue, Rome, 1999

 - Medieval Academy of America

 - Society for Italian Historical Studies

-(forthcoming) Teacher as Shepherd: Theology and Care of Souls at the time Lateran IV (1215), co-edited with Clare Monagle.
-Turnhout: Brepols, 2019.
+(in press) Teacher as Shepherd: Theology and Care of Souls at the time Lateran IV (1215), co-edited with Clare Monagle.
+Turnhout: Brepols, 2022.

 The Poor and the Perfect: the Rise of Learning in the Franciscan Order 1209-1310.
 Ithaca, NY: Cornell University Press, 2012.

-(forthcoming) “Coming Together as an Apostolic Act: Associative Tendencies of the Christian Faithful in Italy” in Between Orders and Heresy: Rethinking Medieval Religious Movements, ed.
-Anne Lester and Jennifer Deane (Toronto: Toronto University Press, 2019)
+(in-press) “Coming Together as an Apostolic Act: Associative Tendencies of the Christian Faithful in Italy” in Between Orders and Heresy: Rethinking Medieval Religious Movements, ed.
+Anne Lester and Jennifer Deane (Toronto: Toronto University Press, 2022)

-(forthcoming) “From Schools to Pasture: A New Care of Souls” in Teacher as Shepherd: Theology and Care of Souls at the time Lateran IV (1215), co-edited with Clare Monagle.
-Brepols, 2019.
+(in-press) “From Schools to Pasture: A New Care of Souls” in Teacher as Shepherd: Theology and Care of Souls at the time Lateran IV (1215), co-edited with Clare Monagle.
+(Brepols, 2022).

-(forthcoming) “Horizontal Learning in the Medieval Italian Canonries,” in Horizontal Learning within High Medieval Religious Communities, ed.
-Steven Vanderputten, Tjamke Sniders and Micol Long (Amsterdam: Amsterdam University Press, 2019)
+“Horizontal Learning in the Medieval Italian Canonries,” in Horizontal Learning within High Medieval Religious Communities, ed.
+Steven Vanderputten, Tjamke Sniders and Micol Long (Amsterdam: Amsterdam University Press, 2019), 217- 234

 “English Friars and Their Influence on the Early History of the Order,” in The Franciscan Order in the Medieval English Province and Beyond, ed.
 Michael Robson and Patrick Zutshi (Amsterdam: Amsterdam University Press, 2018), 211-228.